tzmetz/GAS_JobEmailParser/README.md

 * Google Account

 ## Setup
 All this project requires to run is Google Apps Scripts which will run in the browser.

+## How to Run the Code
+1. (Write how to get github repo into GAS)
+2. Go to script.google.com to access Goolge App Scripts (GAS)
+3. Select the JobEmailParser Project
+4. Run the triggerStart.gs script to start triggering the code to run every weekday.
+You will need to authorize the script to access your google account's email and drive data
+5. To stop the automatic code execution, run triggerEnd.gs

 ## Example Usage
 * User subscribes to Google Job alerts which are filtered by Gmail under a label called "job alerts"